KavehRS/alexa-crawler/README.md

 ## License

-The GNU GENERAL PUBLIC LICENSE (GPL v.3).
+Kaveh RezaeiShiraz 2021 - The GNU GENERAL PUBLIC LICENSE (GPL v.3).
 Please see [License File](LICENSE.md) for more information.